aidankeighron/educational-website/_posts/2025-03-22-Falling-Sand-1.md

 ---
 title: Falling Sand 1
 author: aidan
-date: 2025-03-20 12:00:00 +0800
+date: 2025-03-22 12:00:00 +0800
 categories: [JavaScript, FallingSand]
 tags: [JavaScript, Easy]
-description: In this project, you will learn the fundamentals of programming by building a fun and interactive simulation of different particles.
+description: Part 1 of the Falling Sand Project.
+In this project, you will learn the fundamentals of programming by building a fun and interactive simulation of different particles.
 comments: false
 pin: true
 ---